 Sitting in this position for a few minutes will really open up those areas.
 If it’s hard to keep your toes pointed forward in your squat, your ankles might need some more mobility work on their own.

 In addition, using a foam roller on your calves during your mobility every day will help to loosen your ankles.
 Take note of which parts of your body are affected most by this position.
 This will indicate which areas need more attention (stretching, massage, etc.).

 For a look at these habits in practice, check out this video on how to prevent running injuries for good!

-While running injuries vary from person to person, a tight IT band is one of the most common running injuries out there.
-And it’s certainly no fun.
+While running injuries vary from person to person, a tight IT band is one of the most common out there–and it’s certainly no fun.

 Let’s start by examining why the IT band flares up in the first place.
 The short answer: poor posture.
 When we start to lose our upright posture during a run, we start to sit in our hips every time we step.

 When we sit in our hip, the hip pokes out toward the outside of the body, causing the knee to fall inward towards or across the body’s midline.
 This strains the IT band, and when it happens on every step, that strain can cause some serious pain over time.

 You’ve likely been told to roll out your IT band with a foam roller.
 But that doesn’t always fix the problem on its own.
 Instead, roll out both the IT band and the surrounding areas, namely the quad.

 We can do this by getting on the foam roller and starting to roll out the IT band like normal, in a north-south direction.
 When you find a tight spot, start to work east to west on the foam roller.
 You can even bend your bottom leg, bringing your heel to your butt, to deepen the work.

 Fixing The Pain: Single-Leg Deadlift

 The foam roller helps ease the pain, but this exercise is going to help prevent the pain from coming back.
+To start this exercise:

-For an added challenge, go beyond that point until the weight touches the ground, or hovers just above the ground.
+Pro tip: For an added challenge, go beyond that point until the weight touches the ground, or hovers just above the ground.